 Top of mind, what are the first five Everest books that come to mind for you?
 And who wrote them?

-Not necessarily the best written or the best selling books, just those that pop up almost subconsciously and rise to the top?
+Not necessarily the best written or the best selling Everest books, but those books that pop up almost subconsciously and rise to the top?
 In looking at the top 5 most memorable and inspirational books here, almost all involve a new route, and for all but one I’ve met the authors or climbers from the team.

-And as much as all the books are great, it was in meeting the authors, of experiencing them first hand, and of relating that back to their books that was the most interesting.
+As much as all the books are great, it was in meeting the authors, of the personal conversations we had, and of relating that back to their books that was the most interesting.

-And as much as the book follows the traditional planning and funding: a walk in, a climb, summit and descent; the competitive nature to get up the face first, to accomplish what no-one else had on Everest yet, all sets the stage long before Base Camp is reached.
+As much as the book follows the traditional planning and funding: a walk in, a climb, summit and descent; the competitive nature to get up the face first, to accomplish what no-one else had on Everest yet: it all sets the stage long before Base Camp is reached.

 “We, however, shall always feel fortunate and privileged to have been able to unravel the complex problems that were presented by the world’s highest and steepest mountain face.”